abisop/nuttx-docs/en/platforms/avr/at90usb/index.md

 order for the AVR port to be useful, one of two things would need to be
 done:

-1. Don't use console applications that required lots of strings.
+1. Don\'t use console applications that required lots of strings.
 The basic AVR port is solid and your typical deeply embedded application should work fine.
 Or,
 2. Create a special version of printf that knows how to access strings